 The defendant’s conduct was grossly negligent, intentional, or malicious

-For a tough but compassionate lawyer at your side during your medical malpractice case, contact Dexter online or call us at (877) 909-4088.
+For a tough but compassionate Charlotte medical malpractice lawyer at your side during your case, contact Dexter online or call us today.